Counseling

 5 DTaP/DT

-Recommended for 11-12 year-olds, but not required for school entry in Utah:
+The list below are vacinnations recommended for 11-12 year-olds, but not required for school entry in Utah:

 HPV